erickcastelli/kir-mapper/MANUAL.md

 ## How to use kir-mapper

-kir-mapper is a toolkit with methods for aligning, genotyping, and inferring haplotypes.
-You can see all functions by running the program without any parameter.
+kir-mapper is a toolkit with methods for alignment, genotyping, and haplotype inference.
+You can see all functions by running the program without any parameters.
 ```
 kir-mapper
 ```